 Contractors often push two stage furnaces because they are lazy.

-Rather than taking the time to do a proper calculation to determine the correct size furnace for your home, they install an oversized furnace.
+Rather than taking the time to do a proper calculation to determine the correct HVAC system for your home, they install oversized equipment.

 They figure the low fire mode on the two stage furnace will make up for their poor workmanship.
 It doesn't and creates a host of other problems.